Diffusion-Based Audio Inpainting: EVALUATION

 The results of the listening test are presented in Fig.~\ref{fig:subjectivemetrics}.
-For the gap lengths of 50 and 100\;ms, the proposed method obtained similar scores as the state-of-the-art baseline A-SPAIN-L, whereas for gap lengths equal to 150\;ms and 200\;ms the proposed method outperformed the baseline.
-We study the statistical significance of the score differences between CQT-Diff+ and A-SPAIN-L through a Wilcoxon signed rank test, where we obtain a p-value of 3$\times 10^{-2}$ and 8$\times 10^{-7}$ for the gap lengths of 150\;ms and 200\;ms, respectively.
-We conclude that the differences are significant as the p-values are lower than 0.05.
-For all the gap lengths except 50\;ms, the results in Fig.~\ref{fig:subjectivemetrics} show that the proposed method obtain median scores fluctuating between 60 and 80 (``good'').
-For the shortest gaps of 50\;ms, the score for the proposed CQT-Diff+ method is 100, which corresponds to ``excellent''.
+Except for the 50\,ms case where A-SPAIN-L was superior, LPC obtained higher scores than A-SPAIN-L. For the gap length of 50\,ms, the proposed method obtained scores similar to the compared baselines, all of them close to 100.
+For the remaining evaluated gaps longer than 50\,ms, the proposed method outperformed the baselines.
+We studied the statistical significance of the score differences between CQT-Diff+ and LPC through a Wilcoxon signed-rank test, that gave a p-value of 1.2$\times 10^{-4}$, 1$\times 10^{-9}$, and 3.5$\times 10^{-9}$ for the gap lengths 100\,ms, 200\,ms, and 300\,ms, respectively.
+We conclude that the differences are significant since the p-values are way below 0.05.
+With the exception of gap lengths of 50\,ms, the findings depicted in Fig.~\ref{fig:subjectivemetrics} reveal that the proposed approach consistently achieves median scores ranging from 50 to 80.
+These scores exhibit a proportional decrease as the gap length increases.
+In the case of the shortest 50\,ms gaps, the median score for the CQT-Diff+ method reaches 100, indicating that it was difficult for listeners to find discerning differences in this particular test scenario.

-Considering the test question, the listening test result can be interpreted so that the minimum gap length for which the reconstruction using the proposed method is better than the baselines is 150\;ms. It can also be concluded that, up to the length of 200\;ms, the proposed CQT-Diff+ algorithm produces perceptually good audio inpainting, although distinguishable from the reference in pairwise comparison.
+Considering the test question, the listening test result can be interpreted so that the proposed diffusion model performs at least as well as the compared baselines for all gap lengths.
+The minimum gap length for which the reconstruction using the proposed method is better than the baselines is 100\,ms, above that CQT-Diff+ consistently outperforms the baselines.
+We can conclude that, up to the length of 200\,ms, the proposed CQT-Diff+ algorithm produces perceptually ``good'' audio inpainting (median scores above 60), although distinguishable from the reference in pairwise comparison.
+For the gap length of 300\,ms, the proposed method offers ``fair'' sound quality.